American Museum of Natural History: Presidents

 The museum's first three presidents were all cofounders.
 John David Wolfe served from 1869 until his death in 1872; he was followed by Robert L. Stuart, who resigned in 1881.
 The third president, Morris K. Jesup, was president for over 25 years, serving until his death in 1908.
 Upon his death, Jesup bequeathed $1 million to the museum.

 The fourth president, Henry Fairfield Osborn, appointed on the death of Jesup, consolidated the museum's expansion and developed it further.
 Under Osborn, the museum embraced a growing eugenics movement.
-Osborn's friend, noted eugenicist Madison Grant, a member of the museum’s executive committee, was the author of the 1916 book, The Passing of the Great Race.
+Osborn's friend, noted eugenicist Madison Grant, a member of the museum's executive committee, was the author of the 1916 book, The Passing of the Great Race.
 He also was a funder and shaper of the 1921 Second International Congress of Eugenics, held at the museum.
 Davenport presided also the 1932 Third International Eugenics Congress.

 After Osborn resigned in 1933, F. Trubee Davison became the AMNH's fifth president.
 Davison stepped down in 1951, and Alexander M. White was elected as the museum's president.
 Gardner D. Stout then served as president from 1968 to 1975, when Robert Guestier Goelet was elected in his place.
 Goelet served until 1987, when he was placed on the board of trustees.
 He was succeeded by George D. Langdon Jr., the first president in the museum's history to receive a salary; all previous presidents had served without pay.

 Ellen V. Futter became the museum's first female president in 1993.
 Futter announced in June 2022 that she planned to step down when the Gilder Center opened in March 2023.
-Sean M. Decatur was named as Futter's successor in December 2022 and will become the first African American president of the museum on April 3, 2023.
+Sean M. Decatur was named as Futter's successor in December 2022 and became the first African American president of the museum on April 3, 2023.

 Other associated names

-Famous names associated with the museum include the dinosaur-hunter of the Gobi Desert, Roy Chapman Andrews (one of the inspirations for Indiana Jones); photographer Yvette Borup Andrews; George Gaylord Simpson; biologist Ernst Mayr; pioneer cultural anthropologists Franz Boas and Margaret Mead; explorer and geographer Alexander H. Rice, Jr.; and ornithologist Robert Cushman Murphy.
+Famous names associated with the museum include the dinosaur-hunter of the Gobi Desert, Roy Chapman Andrews (one of the inspirations for Indiana Jones); photographers Yvette Borup Andrews and George Gaylord Simpson; biologists Ernst Mayr and Stephen Jay Gould; pioneer cultural anthropologists Franz Boas and Margaret Mead; explorer and geographer Alexander H. Rice Jr.; and ornithologist Robert Cushman Murphy.